nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 |:------------------------------------------------------------------:|
 |               Sequence diagram of UnlinkExamCommand                |

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UnlinkExamCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `UnlinkExamCommand` and `UnlinkExamCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 </div>